leezyangg/VMSS-flutter-frontend/README.md

 $ cd VMSS-flutter-frontend
 ```

-Download Android Studio or Visual Studio with Flutter editor plugins.
 After that, open the project and install dependencies from pubspec.yaml by running the following command:
 ```bash
 $ flutter pub get
 ```

 ## Related

+> **DISCLAIMER:** It is necessary to setup the backend server in order to use mobile app.

 [Vemdora - Backend](https://github.com/leezyangg/vemdora-backend) - Vemdora Laravel Backend.